RamblingCookieMonster/RamblingCookieMonster.github.io/Drafts/2015-05-11-Source-Control-Survey.md

 I had a hard time coming up with meaningful questions, choices, and phrasing.
 There's a lot more to ask, but I wanted to keep it simple enough that most folks would take the time to finish the survey.

-You're more than welcome to peruse or even take [the survey](http://bit.ly/VCSForIT) to see the specific questions and phrasing.
+You're more than welcome to check out the specific questions and phrasing by flipping through [the survey](http://bit.ly/VCSForIT).

 The results are not representative, so take everything here with a grain of salt; that being said, if you've been around IT, you might not find these surprising.